scottdh/11ty-sass-template/src/work/ig.md

 <strong>Insight.</strong> <em>Involving the rest of the mobile product teams only once much of the research had already been conducted isn't my preferred way of working.
 Far from it, but despite the PO's understanding for whole team involvement, the prevailing project-management culture was against us.
 You have to pick your battles, and this was a compromise.</em>

-<h2>Prototype and Test</h2>
+<h2 id="prototypeAndTest">Prototyping and Usability Testing</h2>

 With a good amount of research, and everyone on the same page, it was time to roll up our sleeves.
-The aim was to explore and validate the hypotheses formed in step 3 for each of the Red Routes.
+The aim was to explore and validate the hypotheses formed in the initial discovery phase for all key tasks.
 We wanted to produce a good-quality, thorough prototype for Premium client testing, which would help uncover new insights and inform iterative improvements... or total rethinks.

 <strong>The steps we took</strong>